vito-filo/CoinDetector/README.md

 # CoinDetector
 Android application for coin detection and classification using Tensorflow lite.
+If you want to try this application you can find apk in APK folder.

 This application is made on top of Tensorflow's demo apps **[Object detection](https://github.com/tensorflow/examples/blob/master/lite/examples/object_detection/android/README.md)** and **[Image classification](https://github.com/tensorflow/examples/blob/master/lite/examples/image_classification/android/README.md)**.